 In a world where STEM is present everywhere, it is crucial that all youth are given the knowledge and resources to navigate it.
-STEMFuture is an international nonprofit organization whose core mission is to equip all youth with essential STEM (science, technology, engineering, and mathematics) and computer skills.
+STEMFuture is an initiative whose core mission is to equip all youth with essential STEM (science, technology, engineering, and mathematics) and computer skills.
 STEMFuture’s curriculum and content is focused around the following four core values:

 - INNOVATION – Teaching students about inspiring cutting-edge STEM topics and how they are being used to create positive, real world impact